txerpa/django-changuito/README.md

 ```

 Finally:
+- Make migrations: `./manage.py makemigrations changuito`
 - Syncronize the DB: `./manage.py migrate my_shop`

+NOTE: If you define `CART_MODEL` changuito's initial migration will not create its default `Cart` model.
+Then we recommend to migrate after have defined it to avoid create an unnecessary DB table.

-NOTE: If you need a special checkout or extra behavior you only have to inherit from `CartProxy`
+NOTE2: If you need a special checkout or extra behavior you only have to inherit from `CartProxy`
 and overwrite it.
 Then you will have to create your own middleware that uses your new proxy.